Why should girls participate in the Girl Scout Cookie Program?

 sell before this date.
 Door-to-door sales, “lemonade stands,” cookie

-the Booth Scheduler, and troops will self-select their boothing options.
+for the Booth Scheduler, and troops will self-select their boothing options.

 What is a “starting inventory,” and why do I need it?